apache/cloudstack-documentation/source/plugins/nicira-plugin.rst

 Zone Configuration
 ~~~~~~~~~~~~~~~~~~

-CloudStack needs to have at least one physical network with the isolation
+CloudStack needs to have at least one physical Network with the isolation
 method set to "STT".
-This network should be enabled for the Guest
+This Network should be enabled for the Guest
 traffic type.

 .. note::